Khaledayman9/Compilers-Algorithms/README.md

  • RegExToNfa takes one parameter which is a string of the form A#R. A is a string representation of an alphabet Σ, a semicolon-separated sequence of alphabetically sorted symbols, and R is a postfix regular expression over Σ. RegExToNfa constructs the NFA to R as per Thompson’s construction.

  • toString returns a string describing the NFA resulting from Thompson’s construction.
+A string describing the NFA resulting from Thompson’s construction is of the form Q#A#T#I#F.

- A string describing the NFA resulting from Thompson’s construction is of the form Q#A#T#I#F.– Qis a string representation of the set of states; a semicolon-separated sequence of sorted integer literals.
+– Qis a string representation of the set of states; a semicolon-separated sequence of sorted integer literals.

 – A is a string representation of the input alphabet; a semicolon-separated sequence of alphabetically sorted symbols